ICC officials in Sudan seek cooperation for Darfur justice

-CAIRO (AP) — Sudan’s justice minister on Saturday met with officials from the International Criminal Court in the capital of Khartoum to discuss cooperation with the tribunal in the trials related to the Darfur conflict, his office said.
+CAIRO (AP) — Sudan’s justice minister has met with officials from the International Criminal Court in the capital of Khartoum to discuss cooperation with the tribunal in the trials related to the Darfur conflict, his office said.

-Nasredeen Abdulbari said Sudanese authorities were conducting “internal deliberations” over “the best ways of cooperation” with the ICC.
+Justice Minister Nasredeen Abdulbari said after Saturday’s meeting that Sudanese authorities are conducting “internal deliberations” over “the best ways of cooperation” with the ICC.
 He did not elaborate.

-The 12- member ICC delegation, headed by the tribunal’s Deputy Prosecutor James Kirkpatrick Stewart, arrived in Khartoum early Saturday.
-The visit has come around two months after the court’s Chief Prosecutor Fatou Bensouda criticized Sudan’s transitional authorities over the lack of progress in cooperation with the African country to bring justice to victims of Darfur conflict.
+The 12-member ICC delegation, headed by Deputy Prosecutor James Kirkpatrick Stewart, arrived in Khartoum early Saturday.
+The visit is coming around two months after the court’s Chief Prosecutor Fatou Bensouda criticized Sudan’s transitional authorities over the lack of progress in cooperation with the African country to bring justice to victims of Darfur conflict.

 The conflict in the western Darfur region broke out when rebels from the territory’s ethnic central and sub-Saharan African community launched an insurgency in 2003, complaining of oppression by the Arab-dominated government in the capital Khartoum.